-1. Affordable Housing Demand.
-Developments located in a census tract that has 100 or fewer available and affordable rental units per 100 very-low income (VLI) renters.
-A map of this criterion will be made available on the OHFA website.
+Affordable Housing Demand.
+Developments located in a census tract that has 100 or fewer available and affordable rental units per 100 very-low income (VLI) renters as shown in the QAP Interactive Map specific to the subpool.

-Submission: Applicants must submit evidence that the development is sited within an eligible census tract to earn points for this criterion.
+Submission: Applicants must submit a screenshot from the QAP Interactive Map (with Affordable Housing Demand layer checked) that demonstrates the development is sited within an eligible census tract.

 - a.
 90-100 affordable and available units per 100 VLI renters = 2 points - b.
-74-89 affordable and available units per 100 VLI renters = 3 points - c.
+74-89 affordable and available units per 100 VLI renters = 3 points

+- c.
 51-73 affordable and available units per 100 VLI renters = 4 points - d.
 50 or fewer affordable and available units per 100 VLI renters = 5 points - Severe Housing Problems.
-Developments located in a county with a high percentage of severe housing problems for renters.
-A map of this criterion will be made available on the OHFA website.
+Developments located in a county with a high percentage of severe housing problems for renters as shown in the QAP Interactive Map specific to the subpool.

-Submission: Applicants must submit evidence that the development is sited within an eligible county to earn points for this criterion.
+Submission: Applicants must submit a screenshot from the QAP Interactive Map (with Severe Housing Problems layer checked) that demonstrates the development is sited within an eligible county to earn points for this criterion.

-- a. >17.0% 21.0% = 2 points
+- a.
+17.0% 21.0% = 2 points

-- b. >21.1% 23.0% = 3 points
+- b.
+21.1% 23.0% = 3 points

-- c. >23.1% 27.0% = 4 points
+- c.
+23.1% 27.0% = 4 points

 - d.
 27.1% or greater = 5 points